 - Up to £300,000: 0%

 - Over £500,000: Normal rates apply as above.

 Use our stamp duty calculator to work out roughly how much you’ll be paying.

-It’s recommended you take out buildings insurance from the moment you exchange contracts, as you become legally responsible for the property.
+We recommend that you take out buildings insurance from the moment you exchange contracts, as you then become legally responsible for the property.
 You can often find good deals on contents and building insurance combined.

 Make sure you redirect your mail once you’ve moved home, which can be easily done online.
 It’s based on surnames, so if you’re moving with someone with a different one, they’ll need to redirect theirs separately.

 The cost of mail redirection can vary based on the length of time you choose for the service.
 The service can be set up for 3, 6, or 12 months.